 The Beecentric hive uses standard Langstroth frames.
 Here’s why:

-Warre used top-bars is his original hive design and they worked great, though, the bees inevitably fasten them to the sides of the box.
-Unfortunately, when the comb becomes fastened, it can’t be removed for inspection.
-In contract, Langstroth frames are four-sided and allow the bees to attach the comb to the frame (opposed to the sides of the box).
-As a result, Langstroth frames can easily be removed, inspected, harvested, swapped between boxes (or hives: splits, etc).
+While the traditional Warre uses top-bars, the bees eventually fasten them to the sides of the hive which prevents easy removal and inspection.
+In contrast, Langstroth frames are four-sided and allow the bees to attach the comb to the frame (as opposed to the sides of the box).
+As a result, Langstroth frames can easily be removed, inspected, harvested, swapped between boxes, or used to create splits.
 For the top bar hive enthusiast, it’s important to remember that foundationless frames are top-bars with sides and a bottom.

 Does the Beecentric Hive use foundation?

-As the Beecentric hive uses langstroth frames, the frames can be used with or without foundation.
-Though the choice is entirely up to you we have had good success going foundationless.
+Since the Beecentric Hive uses langstroth frames, the frames can be used with or without foundation.
+Though the choice is entirely up to you, we have had success going foundationless.